 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

-Above you can see how the current ROCE for Major Drilling Group International compares to its prior returns on capital, but there's only so much you can tell from the past.
-If you're interested, you can view the analysts predictions in our free report on analyst forecasts for the company.
+Above you can see how the current ROCE for Trican Well Service compares to its prior returns on capital, but there's only so much you can tell from the past.
+If you'd like, you can check out the forecasts from the analysts covering Trican Well Service here for free.

 The Bottom Line